mozilla/playdoh/README.md

 _playdoh_ is Mozilla's old Django app template, but it has been replaced by [sugardough][], which you should use instead.

-The [old documentation][docs] for playdog is available if you need it.
+The [old documentation][docs] for playdoh is available if you need it.

 [django]: http://www.djangoproject.com/
 [sugardough]: https://github.com/mozilla/sugardough/